-Each moment, we receive a gift—a chance to be mindfully present—to witness what's happening within, and to breathe.
-I find this especially helpful to do when feeling an intense emotion…until the intense emotion passes.
-This process can bring an awareness, and an inner calm, that can help us thrive.
-Here are a few of my favorite resources that support this mindful process:
+Each moment, we receive an opportunity—a chance to be mindfully present—to witness what's happening within, to cradle any suffering, and to breathe.
+I find this especially helpful when feeling an intense emotion…until the intense emotion passes.
+This process can help create calm, bring awareness, and help us sustainably thrive.
+Here are a few of my favorite resources that support a mindful trek:

-One of my biggest challenges is pausing when I’m interacting with others, because I’m so happy to be connecting with them.
-Yet this doesn’t always allow another to fully finish their sentence/s.
-However, if I focus on watching another’s expressions, tone, and embracing the pause that follows their words (while I simply breathe)…that pause comes far later in the conversation than I could have ever imagined (they had far more to share than I knew) and their story goes to a place I would have never known.
-This allows true connection.
+One of my biggest challenges is to remember to pause while talking with others, so others can finish their sentence.
+So I try to focus on watching their expression, tone, plus embrace the pause that follows their words (while I simply breathe).
+This allows their pause to come far later than I could have ever imagined, taking their story to a place I would have never otherwise known.